NilsHolger/typescriptdesignpatterns/README.md

 Structural

-6. Adapter
+1. Adapter
 match interfaces of different classes

-7. Bridge
+2. Bridge
 separates an object's interface from its implementation

-8. Composite
+3. Composite
 a tree structure of simple and composite objects

+4. Decorator
+add responsibilities to objects dynamically

+5.

+6.

+7.

+8.

 9.